djrochford/fsa/README.md

 * `cf_grammarize`: -> CFG. `my_dfa.cf_grammarize()` returns a CFG whose language is exactly the on accepted by my_dfa.

 ### NFA
-Parameters:
-  * transition function: {(hashable, str): {hashable}}
+Arguments:
+  * `transition_function`: Mapping[Tuple[State, Symbol], AbstractSet[State]]
-  * start-state: str
+  * `start_state`: State
-  * accept-states: {hashable}
+  * `accept_states`: AbstractSet[State]
+(Where States are strings, and Symbols are one-char strings.)
 A nondeterministic finite automaton class.
-Takes three parameters: a transition function, a start state and a set of accept states, in that order.
+Takes three keyword arguments: a transition function, a start state and a set of accept states.

-The transition function should be specified as a dictionary with tuple keys.
-These keys implicitly define the nfa's state-set and alphabet; the first elements of the tuples represent the nfa's states, and the second elements are the symbols in the alphabet.
+The transition function's keys implicitly define the nfa's state-set and alphabet; the first elements of the tuples represent the nfa's states, and the second elements are the symbols in the alphabet.

-The nfa expects the symbols of the alphabet to be one character strings.
-States can be anything hashable.
-(Note that, for reasons of hashability, you'll need to use frozensets, rather than sets, if you want to have sets as states.)

 The domain of the transition function is the power-set of the nfa's state set --- i.e., the values of the transition function dictionary should be sets (or frozensets).
 The empty set is a valid value; in fact, you are required to specify that the successor set for a given state-symbol pair is the empty set, if it is.